 Before your departure, take your dog to the vet for an overall health checkup and have them cleared for travel.
 Remember to pack their health and vaccination certificates with you.

 Don’t forget to pack dog medicine, such as calming chews in the case of anxiety or motion sickness.
 Otherwise, consult with your vet on the best solutions for keeping your dog well during car travel.

 For large dogs, it’s worth investing in a canine seat belt, such as the Mighty Paw Safety Belt to keep them in place during your journey.

 If you’ve determined your dog can handle the trip, ok!
 Time to think about how to make the journey easiest.
-Hit the road with your furry family member in tow, here are 5 simple tips to ensure they enjoy the journey too.
+Hit the road with your furry family member in tow with these 5 simple tips to ensure they enjoy the journey too.